qgis/QGIS-Documentation/source/preamble/foreword.rst

 projections without conversion to an internal or common format.
 Supported formats include:

-*  Spatially-enabled tables using PostGIS and SpatiaLite, vector formats supported by the installed OGR library, including ESRI shapefiles, MapInfo, SDTS, GML and many more.
+*  Spatially-enabled tables using PostGIS,SpatiaLite and MSSQL Spatial, vector formats supported by the installed OGR library, including ESRI shapefiles, MapInfo, SDTS, GML and many more.
 *  Raster and imagery formats supported by the installed GDAL (Geospatial